theobald-software/theobald-software.github.io/content/_en/yunio/getting-started.md

 lang: en_EN
 ---

-The following section gives a general introduction to working with YunIO.
+The following section gives a general introduction to working with yunIO.
 The information described in the following section is a prerequisite for all subsequent sections.

-### Starting YunIO
+### Starting yunIO

-To access the web UI of YunIO, open a web browser of your choice and enter the URL the server that YunIO is running on.<br>
+To access the web UI of yunIO, open a web browser of your choice and enter the URL the server that yunIO is running on.<br>
-The URL pattern to access the YunIO Web UI is `http://[host]:[port]`.
+The URL pattern to access the yunIO Web UI is `http://[host]:[port]`.
 Example: `http://localhost:8077`.<br>
-- If the YunIO service runs on a local server, replace `[host]` with *localhost*.
+- If the yunIO service runs on a local server, replace `[host]` with *localhost*.
-- If the YunIO service does not run on the same machine as the browser, replace `[host]` with the name of the host on which the service runs.
+- If the yunIO service does not run on the same machine as the browser, replace `[host]` with the name of the host on which the service runs.
-- After the installation of YunIO the web UI is accessible under the default port 8077. <br>
+- After the installation of yunIO the web UI is accessible under the default port 8077. <br>
-You can configure the port under *Settings* in the YunIO Web UI
+You can configure the port under *Settings* in the yunIO Web UI

 {: .box-note}
-**Note:** Make sure that the *YunIO* service is running and that the default port 8077 is not blocked by your firewall.
+**Note:** Make sure that the *yunIO* service is running and that the default port 8077 is not blocked by your firewall.

 ### Adding an SAP Connection